openobserve/openobserve-docs/docs/user-guide/concepts.md

 ## Functions

-Functions in OpenObserve can used during ingestion & query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc. A function is defined in Lua script.
+Functions in OpenObserve can be used during ingestion & query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc. A function is defined using VRL script.

 ## Timestamp